chenho2000/Paper-Cup-Brand-Classification/README.md

 # Paper-Cup-Brand-Classification
+# Please note that, due to policy, the dataset and models cannot be shared publicly as they are considered course property.
+Feel free to reach out if you’d like to learn more.
 ## Overview
 A computer vision system for detecting Tim Hortons cups (Timmies) and generic paper cups in images using YOLOv11.
 The project covers the full ML lifecycle from data collection to deployment.